yegorsokolov/MT5/README.md

 backward ``asof`` joins so that every feature row carries the latest available alternative signals.

+The macro-economic loader now ships with dedicated integrations for key Canadian open-data sources alongside global datasets.
+You can reference the providers directly from configuration or the CLI using the ``provider::``
+syntax:

+* ``statcan::`` and ``statistics_canada::`` resolve vectors from Statistics Canada's Web Data Service (WDS), delivering GDP, CPI, labour and other aggregate tables without needing pre-exported CSVs.
+* ``bankofcanada::``/``boc::`` query the Bank of Canada's Valet API for daily exchange rates, policy rates and benchmark yields.
+* ``open_canada::`` taps into the Open Government CKAN datastore so any dataset with an active resource can be streamed straight into features.
+* ``oecd::`` fetches cross-country series from the OECD SDMX API whenever you need internationally comparable macro indicators.

 ## Repository layout

 The repository root now only contains top-level folders.
 All executable